 Why we love it: it’s real, concise and to the point.
 It’s also coming from someone who was in the same shoes a few years back, so you know that this guide will address all the pain-points and struggles of a newbie UX/UI designer.

 Ok maybe we’re a little biased, and yes we know, it’s not a course…BUT we pour a shedload of love and attention into our YouTube channel to make it a trusted hub that supports people in advancing their careers and becoming happier and more fulfilled at work.
-From simple hacks to workshop tips, and guides to the hottest UX/UI design tools, you’ll find a treasure trove of knowledge-nuggets over there.
+From simple workshop ideas, facilitation tips UX designers can use to advance their career, and guides to the hottest UX/UI design tools, you’ll find a treasure trove of knowledge-nuggets over there.
 Oh, and of course it’s completely free!

 So that concludes our list of free courses that you can use to learn UX and UI for free!
 These resources are a great place to start and get an overall understanding of the UX/UI landscape.
 Let us know if there are other resources that we absolutely need to include on the list, or whether you tried the ones mentioned above.
 We’d love to hear from you!